targodan/gameProgramming/README.md

 Don't shy away from namespaces.
 Our engine classes and functions will be in theire own namespace.
 Namespaces can and should be deeper than one level.
-If the depth gets too cracy, the indentation may be altered as seen in ("Files and folders")[#Files-and-folders] below.
+If the depth gets too cracy, the indentation may be altered as seen in ["Files and folders"](#Files-and-folders) below.

 ```cpp
 namespace engine {